bilydr/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.00   Max.   :2012-11-30   Max.   :2355.0
 ##  NA's   :2304
 ```
+2304 rows contain missing values.

+As one strategy for filling missing values, I plug in average steps for the 5-min interval as calculated above.

 ## Are there differences in activity patterns between weekdays and weekends?